• Skip to primary navigation

 1. Make the prosciutto sugo sauce as called for and set it aside.

-3. Blanch 7 ounces of asparagus & pan-sear (for slicing and layering into the lasagna).
-Bring a medium pot of lightly salted water to a boil, add 7 ounces (200g) of asparagus, and blanch for approximately 1 minute until asparagus has turned bright green.
-Using tongs, remove the blanched asparagus from the water and place them directly into a pre-heated skillet (on medium-hi heat) drizzled with a little olive oil in a single layer.
-Do not overcrowd the asparagus.
-Season with salt and pepper.
-Allow the asparagus to sear a minute or 2, or until nice and golden brown.
-Flip them over and brown the other side.
-When asparagus is a little crispy and nicely browned, remove them to a cutting board, and slice them into bite-sized pieces. *Don't over-cook them in this step because they will cook further in the oven while the lasagna bakes.
+4. Pan-sear the blanched asparagus.
+Using tongs, remove the asparagus from the water and place directly into a preheated skillet on medium-high heat drizzled with a little olive oil in a single layer.
+Do not overcrowd.
+Season with salt and pepper and sear for 1-2 minutes until golden brown.
+Flip and brown the other side until crispy and nicely browned.
+Remove to a cutting board and slice into bite-sized pieces.
+Set aside. *Don't over-cook them as they will cook further in the oven.

-4. Blanch 5 ounces of asparagus (for decorating the top of the lasagna).
-In the same pot of lightly salted water, bring it to a boil again and add 5 ounces (140-150g) of asparagus, and blanch for approximately 1 minute until asparagus has turned bright green.
-Immediately remove the asparagus from the boiling water, and drop them into a bowl of ice water for 1-2 minutes just until they are cooled through and no longer cooking.
-Remove them from the ice water, pat dry, and slice each asparagus spear in half lengthwise (from top to bottom).
-Set aside until ready to decorate the assembled lasagna.
+5. Blanch 5 ounces (140-150g) of asparagus for decorating the lasagna top.
+In the same pot of lightly salted water, bring to a boil again and add the asparagus.
+Blanch for approximately 1 minute until bright green.
+Immediately remove and drop into a bowl of ice water for 1-2 minutes until cooled through.
+Remove from ice water, pat dry, and slice each spear in half lengthwise.
+Set aside.

 Notes